oliverzick/Delizious-Ini/README.md

 * Configurability of the failure behavior (e.g. throw a specific exception in case a section or property does not exist, or proceed with a fallback behavior) for almost every operation on instance and operation level
 * Configurability of case sensitivity that specifies how to treat section names and property keys
 * Configurability of behavior in case of invalid lines
-* Configurability of the property's assignment separator
+* Configurability of property's assignment separator
+* Configurability of property's assignment spacer

 Upcoming features:
 * Configurability of behavior whether to allow duplicated sections
 * Configurability of behavior whether to allow duplicated keys
-* Configurability of the property's assignment spacer
 * Configurability of the new line string
 * Support for comments
 * Merge two INI documents